Holdin' On (Tane Cain song)

-"Holdin' On" is a song by Tane Cain from her self-titled 1982 debut album.
+"Holdin' On" is a song by the American singer Tane Cain from her self-titled 1982 debut album.
 The song reached No. 37 on the Billboard Hot 100, her only top 40 song.
-Author Wayne Jancik included the song in their book "The Billboard Book of One-hit Wonders".
+Author Wayne Jancik included the song in his book The Billboard Book of One-Hit Wonders.

 Music video

 The music video features Tane Cain strutting by wind machines before playing with her band which featured her then-husband Jonathan Cain.